powerchordinc/code-challenge/front-end/README.md

 # Code Challenge

-We need to build a flexible site for displaying products.
+We need to build a flexible site for displaying products using [React](https://reactjs.org/) and [Flow](https://flow.org/).
 The site takes a schema, and according to that schema, displays the appropriate products.

 ## The Schema